Assam CM inducts four new ministers in his Cabinet

 “I got the information from the Chief Minister’s social media post.
 I thank Himanta Biswa Sarma for showing confidence in me and giving me this chance,” Phukan said.

-Kaushik Rai, representing Lakhimpur, has been awarded a cabinet berth for the first time, alongside Rupesh Goala, who replaces Sanjoy Kishan.
+Kaushik Rai, representing Lakhipur, has been awarded a cabinet berth for the first time, alongside Rupesh Goala, who replaces Sanjoy Kishan.
 Krishnendu Paul is also set to join the cabinet as part of the reshuffle.

 The reshuffle aims to address several key issues, including reducing the burden on current ministers and improving regional representation, particularly ahead of the 2026 assembly elections.
 The Assam cabinet currently comprises 15 members, including the Chief Minister, but has the capacity for 18, leaving three vacant positions.